 Young adults and children often see lasting mental and emotional consequences and problems after being the victims of sex crimes.
 This is why consent law is so incredibly important, as are the laws that protect against sexual assault.

-Although the age of consent varies from state to state, they each clearly outline the age of sexual consent.
+Although the age of consent varies from state to state, each state clearly outlines the age of sexual consent.
 The Texas Penal Code (TPC) establishes Texas’s age of consent at 17.
 However, other laws and statutes enforce this rule in more specific ways.
 Below, we outline the two most important parts of the TPC when it comes to the age of consent in Texas.

 What Is the Romeo and Juliet Law in Texas?

-The Romeo and Juliet Law allows those between the ages of 14 and 17 to engage in consensual sexual contact with someone who is no more than 3 years older than them.
-Therefore, someone who is 17 can engage in sexual intercourse with someone who is 14 without facing criminal charges or being listed on the sex offender registry.
+The Texas Romeo and Juliet Law allows those between the ages of 14 and 17 to engage in consensual sexual activities with someone who is no more than 3 years older than them.
+Therefore, someone who is 17 can engage in sexual intercourse with someone who is 14 without facing criminal charges or being listed on the sex offender registry under the state’s Romeo and Juliet law.
+Whether the teenagers are the same age or if there is only a slight age difference, the Romeo and Juliet law protects them from legal issues.

 What Are the Penalties for Violating Age of Consent Laws in Texas?

-As with most criminal charges involving children, serious legal issues will arise for anyone accused of committing sexual offenses against minors.
-Texas law has five main charges when it comes to sexual activity with a child.
+As with most charges involving minors, serious legal consequences will arise for anyone accused of sexually exploiting minors, Texas law has five main charges when it comes to sexual activity with a child.

 Sex Crimes Against Minors in Texas

-If someone is convicted of any of the following crimes in Texas, one required punishment is sex offender registration.
+If someone is convicted of any of the following crimes involving minors in Texas, one of the required punishments for the reportable conviction is to register as a sexual offender.

 Aggravated Sexual Assault of a Child